NordicHPC/sonar/doc/usage.md

               (e.g. every 20 minutes).
     map       Parse the system snapshots and map applications.
-Run this only once centrally and typically once a day. web       Run the web frontend to visualize results.
-This can run locally or on a server (via uWSGI).
+Run this only once centrally and typically once a day.

 Run sonar <subcommand> -h to get more information about subcommands.
 ```